-The CMMS software costs, cloud-based Vs on-premise
+The CMMS costs, cloud-based Vs on-premise

-Cloud-based CMMS software is delivered through a subscription model.
+Cloud-based CMMS is delivered through a subscription model.
 The subscription is based on the number of users, who will use the software, and it is based on paying once a year.
-All the technicians who will use the CMMS software, including suppliers, are directly considered users.
+All the technicians who will use the CMMS program, including suppliers, are directly considered users.
 Usually, there will be a supervisor user who ensures the ability to convert reports into a work order and so on.
 So you want to calculate the subscription fee, based on only one question.
-How many people will use the CMMS software?
+How many people will use the CMMS system?

 In addition to this fixed cost, there will be some additional costs which are usually not very high.
-But calculating these CMMS software pricing is the most difficult part, it varies based on your wants and needs.
-Customization and integration are the most common extras that lead to deciding the final CMMS software price.
+But calculating these CMMS pricing is the most difficult part, it varies based on your wants and needs.
+Customization and integration are the most common extras that lead to deciding the final CMMS price.

 Configuration and implementation cost

 The cost of configuring and implementing CMMS includes the cost of both direct and indirect installation.
 The potential costs of implementation include system configuration, data entry, scheduled maintenance, etc. Most CMMS vendors offer standard implementation packages including all these services.

 The cost of training and support depends on the size and goals of your team.
 Most of the vendors add training hours with the purchase of the subscription fees, and additional training is charged by hours.
 This is the important part of buying the CMMS, successful implementation and training depend on how people are involved in using the software.